-So, the calories burned through workouts should be more than the calorie intake in a day to lose weight.
-The calorie deficit created by cutting calories through a controlled diet or workout eventually leads to weight loss.
+Calories burned should be more than the calorie intake in a day to lose weight.
+The calorie deficit created by cutting calories through a controlled diet or working out eventually leads to weight loss.

 How are calories burned?